 Participants on World Link programs are selected through a merit based scholarship process that combines the participants’ ability to adapt to another culture and their potential as a future leader in their home countries.
 A majority of programs World Link operates are sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs with other programs being sponsored by the U.S. Department of Agriculture, Foreign Agriculture Service, and the U.S. Agency for International Development.
 World Link programs and activities seek to develop leadership skills in youth participants around the globe in order to develop career and service skills in the successor generation in the countries involved.
 World Link does more than just move students back and forth.
 World Link’s program ensures that participants are fully engaged in the school and program objectives to share their culture, learn leadership skills, and learn the values of a civil society and community service.
 Exchange With A Purpose.

-World Link is a fully listed member of the Council on Standards for International Educational Travel and was found to be 100% in compliance with CSIET Standards and J-1 Visa regulations through an audit process conducted by Winkel, Parker and Foster, CPA PC.
+World Link is a fully listed member of the Council on Standards for International Educational Travel and was found to be 100% in compliance with CSIET Standards and J-1 Visa regulations through an audit process conducted by the Youth Division by the Bureau of Educational and Cultural Affairs at the U.S. Department of State.